Stratus3D/asdf-lua/README.md

 Check the [asdf](https://github.com/HashNuke/asdf) readme for instructions on how to install & manage versions of Lua.

+You can also read my [Lua Version Management with asdf-lua](http://stratus3d.com/blog/2016/12/30/lua-version-management-with-asdf-lua/) article which has complete instructions on installation and usage.

 ## Development

 To modify this plugin into your `asdf` installation and see changes live, just create a symlink: